woj-tek/petozoltan.github.io/_drafts/how-to-deal-with-warnings.md

 As I see the software industry simply does not need the code quality above a certain level.
 Customers, stakeholders and decision makers do not want more *clean code* or less warnings.
 Maybe these things seem to be unnecessary or too expensive.

 In this case it can be a valid solution that we simply ignore all warnings in the code.
-But then we should not bother to install Sonar as well.
+But then we should not bother to install Sonar and watch the high number of warnings.